fishfugu/the-number-line/docs/blog/posts/this-blog-history-and-purpose.md

 Now, to be completely transparent, having taken this course, I am still not entirely certain of the _formal_ or _comprehensive_ definition of a [Literature Review](https://en.wikipedia.org/wiki/Literature_review).
 I navigated my way through reading, evaluating sources, and crafting my first (small, undergraduate-level) Literature Review somewhat intuitively, learning by doing and refining my approach as I went.

-Moving forward, as a [postgraduate student](https://en.wikipedia.org/wiki/Postgraduate_education) looking to continue my work on [Elliptic Curves](https://en.wikipedia.org/wiki/Elliptic_curve) and preparing to produce a more advanced Literature Review for my next degree—the [Master of Scientific Studies](https://www.une.edu.au/study/courses/master-of-scientific-studies?international=true&gad_source=1&gclid=Cj0KCQiA8q--BhDiARIsAP9tKI2-qtWa4cS04MIuti2h7bseMrEKWFZN9OMb8CqWx9UnGMYl5aE7c2AaAtanEALw_wcB&gclsrc=aw.ds)—I find myself asking once again: **What exactly is a Literature Review?**
+Moving forward, as a [postgraduate student](https://en.wikipedia.org/wiki/Postgraduate_education) looking to continue my work on [Elliptic Curves](https://en.wikipedia.org/wiki/Elliptic_curve) and preparing to produce a more advanced Literature Review for my next degree - the [Master of Scientific Studies](https://www.une.edu.au/study/courses/master-of-scientific-studies?international=true&gad_source=1&gclid=Cj0KCQiA8q--BhDiARIsAP9tKI2-qtWa4cS04MIuti2h7bseMrEKWFZN9OMb8CqWx9UnGMYl5aE7c2AaAtanEALw_wcB&gclsrc=aw.ds) - I find myself asking once again: **What exactly is a Literature Review?**

 According to the Course Information for the Master's degree:

 > Our coursework Master's degree gives you opportunities to future-fit your career by expanding on your expertise, upgrading your applied skills, and developing the advanced knowledge needed to solve complex problems in the rapidly changing world of science and technology.

-This objective aligns with my desire to build upon my previous work—essentially copying the earlier material into a new site (so the old work can be archived) and extending it.
+This objective aligns with my desire to build upon my previous work - essentially copying the earlier material into a new site (so the old work can be archived) updating and improving that content, and then comprehesively extending it, and rewroking it into a broader **knowledge base** on the topic.
 My plan is to create a more expansive knowledge base for all my future mathematics-related research.
-For an outline of the site’s purpose, please refer to the homepage [here](https://fishfugu.github.io/the-number-line/).
+For an outline of the site’s purpose and vision statement, please refer to the homepage [here](https://fishfugu.github.io/the-number-line/).

 But I still find myself asking: